h2oai/wave-apps/churn-risk/README.md

 ## Running this App Locally

-### 0. System Requirements
+### System Requirements
 1. Python 3.6+
 2. pip3
 3. JRE 11+ (needed to run H2O-3)
-4. NodeJS (Only needed for [Run integration tests on local machine](#run-integration-tests-on-local-machine))
+4. NodeJS (Only needed for [Run integration tests on local machine](#run-integration-tests))

 ### 1. Run the Wave Server
 New to H2O Wave?
-We reccomend starting in the documentation to [download and run](https://h2oai.github.io/wave/docs/installation) the Wave Server on your local machine.
-Once the server is up and running you can easy use any Wave app.
+We recommend starting in the documentation to [download and run](https://h2oai.github.io/wave/docs/installation) the Wave Server on your local machine.
+Once the server is up and running you can easily use any Wave app.

 ### 2. Setup Your Python Environment